 - Be a guest in a Chinese family

 - Write an informal letter to a Chinese friend

 What level is the course and do I need any particular skills?

-Students will need to have attended Stages 1 and 2: lower, have completed stage 1 module 2 or have an equivalent intermediate level of Chinese.
+Students will need to have completed 2 upper modules 1 &2 or have an equivalent intermediate level of Chinese.
 A working knowledge of 300 characters would be an advantage.

 For further details of the specific foreign language skills required for this level, please see the languages self-assessment chart, using the link at the top of this page.
 You can also find the chart at the start of the languages section in our course guide.
 You will also need to be able to respond to simple instructions and read course documents in English and be at ease with the use of number for daily activities (e.g using money, telling the time, etc).
 It is also essential that you have some knowledge of basic (such as nouns and verbs) and more intermediate grammar terminology.

 How will I be taught, and will there be any work outside the class?

 Our courses are characterised by spoken interaction and communication.
 Typical activities include pair work, group work, role plays and games.
 A range of resources will be used to support your learning including presentations, hand-outs, and audio-visual material.